 David S. Reynolds is a Distinguished Professor at the Graduate Center of the City University of New York.
 He is the author, most recently, of Mightier than the Sword: ‘Uncle Tom’s Cabin’ and the Battle for America and the editor of Harriet Beecher Stowe’s Uncle Tom’s Cabin: The Splendid Edition.
 His previous books include John Brown, Abolitionist, Walt Whitman’s America, Waking Giant: America in the Age of Jackson, and Beneath the American Renaissance: The Subversive Imagination in the Age of Emerson and Melville.
 He is the winner of a number of prizes, including the Bancroft Prize, the Christian Gauss Award, the Ambassador Book Award, and finalist for the National Book Critics Circle Award.

-Tom and Eva Image Ownership: Public Domain Today the phrase “Uncle Tom” evokes a powerfully negative image in American society.
+Today the phrase “Uncle Tom” evokes a powerfully negative image in American society.
 It depicts a weak, subservient, cringing black man who betrays his race and its struggle for liberation.
-David Reynolds, an English professor in the Graduate … Read MoreUncle Tom Revisited: Rescuing the Real Character from the Caricature
+David Reynolds, an English professor in the Graduate School of the City University of New … Read MoreUncle Tom Revisited: Rescuing the Real Character from the Caricature